Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 1. Navigate to **Customize advanced DLP rules** page and select **Edit** icon.

-1. Under **Investigate** notice the setting and here you can change Serverity on alerts as per your requirement.
+1. Under **Investigate** notice the setting and here you can change Severity on alerts as per your requirement.

+   - Single-event alerts are typically used in policies that monitor for highly sensitive events that occur in a low volume, like a single email with 10 or more customer credit card numbers being sent outside your organization.

+   - Aggregate-event alerts are typically used in policies that monitor for events that occur in a higher volume over a period of time.
+For example, an aggregate alert can be triggered when 10 individual emails each with one customer credit card number is sent outside your org over 48 hours.

 1. For now keep as it is and select cancel.